LocalYes/aiskills/README.md

 - Embeds both skills `(ESCO 13800)` and text with `text-embedding-3-large`.
 - cosine similarity
 - Runs a custom skill filtering algorithm.
-- Includes a ChatGPT filtering to reduce false positives/negatives.
+- Includes an optional ChatGPT filtering step to reduce false positives/negatives.

 The repository includes main.py, which roughly demonstrates how this process can be done.
 Output example is at the end.